The open-loop gain is the gain of an op-amp with no feedback applied, the raw differential gain of the bare chip:

 where is the non-inverting input, the inverting input, and the output, all measured to ground.
-For a real op-amp is enormous, typically to ().
+For a real op-amp is huge, typically to (–).

 Why it is useless on its own

-A gain of sounds wonderful until you use it.
-An input difference of just produces .
-Thermal noise, a stray thermocouple at a solder joint, a few millivolts of offset — anything — instantly drives the output hard against a supply rail.
+A gain of sounds great until you use it.
+An input difference of produces .
+Thermal noise, a stray thermocouple at a solder joint, a few millivolts of offset, anything, drives the output hard against a supply rail.
 Open-loop, the op-amp is a comparator, not a linear amplifier.
-To get controllable, predictable gain we wrap it in Negative feedback and let the huge work for us: it is precisely because is so large that the virtual short holds and the Closed-loop gain collapses to a clean resistor ratio.
+To get controllable, predictable gain we wrap it in Negative feedback and let the large work for us: because is so large the virtual short holds and the Closed-loop gain collapses to a resistor ratio.

 Frequency dependence

 The ideal model pretends is constant at all frequencies.
-It is not. is large only near DC; above a corner frequency — often just a few hertz — it rolls off at (a single-pole roll-off, like an RC lowpass filter).
+It isn’t. is large only near DC; above a corner frequency (often a few hertz) it rolls off at (a single-pole roll-off, like an RC lowpass filter).
 Above the corner the product of gain and frequency is roughly constant:

 is the gain-bandwidth product: the frequency at which has fallen all the way to unity ().
 For a 741 ; modern parts reach hundreds of MHz.